Payment gateway testing: A how-to guide for businesses

 • Local bank integration gateways: This type of gateway redirects the customer to the website of their chosen bank to complete the payment.
 After the transaction is processed, the customer is redirected to the business’s site, where the payment status is displayed.
 This method is straightforward but might not provide the best user experience because the customer has to leave the business’s site to complete the payment.

-Testing types for the payment domain
+Key testing types for payment systems

 Testing payment gateways ensures payment processing systems are reliable, secure, and efficient.
 Here are several key testing types that are relevant in the payment domain: